LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Index construction for attribute of a type *t*
     - incorporate only direct instances of a particular type in index
     - construct search structure for all types in sub-hierarchy of t
-    - search data structres (called SC-Index components)
+    - search data structres (called *SC-Index components*)
     - Evaluator needs to traverse all components referenced by query
 - Usually implemented using $B^+$-trees
+- Type-Grouping

 > Good for querying full extent